Why There Is Always a Comfy Spot for My Pets in the Kitchen

-As an introvert, I don't always love cooking with other people, but I always love cooking with my pets in the kitchen.
+As an introvert, I don’t always love having other people in the kitchen with me, but I always love having my pets in the kitchen while I cook.
 Some people find the idea of an animal in the kitchen unsanitary — all that fur!
-Those dirty paws! — but for me, having to give the counters an extra wipe-down is worth it for the presence of the quietest, least judgmental, silliest, and most useless sous chefs a gal could ask for.
+Those dirty paws! — but having to give the counters an extra wipe-down is worth it for the presence of the quietest, least judgmental, silliest, and most useless sous chefs a gal could ask for.

 I have a cat and a dog, and both have a comfortable spot to hang out in the kitchen while I cook.
 Milhouse, the cat, favors a basket of aprons sitting on the bottom shelf of my kitchen island, while Goblin goes for the soft rug by the sink.
 (Although if I really want her to stick around, I’ll put her favorite blanket on the floor.)

 It isn’t just about tolerating them in the kitchen; I love having them join me when I cook.
 I have a few reasons why.

 1. Sometimes I want to be alone, but not lonely in the kitchen.

 I find cooking by myself very satisfying.
 Although I love it when my husband or kid pops into the kitchen to say hi, I feel most engaged and energized by cooking when I am doing it solo.
 Having pets in the kitchen keeps all that alone time from feeling like lonely time.
 I can talk to my cat, dance for my dog, or get in the zone and not say a word for an hour — no judgment from them.

 2. Our kitchen routines together are comforting.